MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 All of these models are benchmarked against a **benchmark model**.
 This baseline model predicts prices using only the living room information and the current average rental/purchase price per square metre in Würzburg.
 The benchmark automatically scrapes the current price from [wohnungsboerse.net/mietspiegel-Wuerzburg](https://www.wohnungsboerse.net/mietspiegel-Wuerzburg/2772), where it is updated every month, so the benchmark is always up to date.
 In the same way, for buying a house the dynamic benchmark is using the average purchase price per square meter of Würzburg, scraped from [wohnungsboerse.net/immobilienpreise-Wuerzburg](https://www.wohnungsboerse.net/immobilienpreise-Wuerzburg/2772).

-## Model Training Pipeline
+### Training Pipeline

 The models were trained using a standardized pipeline approach, ensuring consistent processing steps and comparability between them.
 A single function was designed to handle all the necessary steps, making it easy to train different models on various datasets.
 The pipelines takes `feature_set` as input, why we e.g. could compare the performance of models trained using only high correlative available features without major  against those trained using only five selected features.
 This streamlined approach allows for efficient model training and straightforward experimentation with different datasets and feature subsets.

 ### Logging & Evaluation of MLFlow